 The American Osteopathic Board of Emergency Medicine administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Medical Toxicology.

-1. Applicants must have completed an AOA-recognized training program in Medical Toxicology.
+1. Applicants must have completed an AOA-accredited/ACGME fellowship in Medical Toxicology.

-2. The Written Exam is offered in Chicago each November.
+2. The Written Exam will be offered annually, via online proctoring, in the spring.

 Become Board Certified

 3. Upon successful completion of the written exam, the American Osteopathic Board of Emergency Medicine will recommend osteopathic board certification to the AOA.